rackerlabs/technical-blog/_posts/2019-11-07-how-can-your-organization-use-salesforce-to-its-full-capacity.md

 #### User activity

 The first metric to evaluate is the daily [login activity of your Salesforce users](https://www.salesforce.org/measuring-adoption-is-your-crm-solution-healthy-and-growing/).
 How often are people logging in?
 Are users regularly and reliably updating contacts and records?
 Is the activity consistent with an individual’s role or responsibilities?
-If login rates and engagement are low, you will quickly identify the root of the problem: your employees are not regularly using Salesforce.
+If login rates and engagement are low, you quickly identify the root of the problem: your employees are not regularly using Salesforce.

 [Salesforce Adoption Dashboards](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000004gHhLEAU) provide a one-stop-shop for monitoring usage.
-Included in the app are 42 powerful reports for monitoring team members login, key feature usage, as well as how they update accounts and opportunities.
+Included in the app are 42 powerful reports for monitoring team member logins, key feature usage, as well as how they update accounts and opportunities.
 Adoption Dashboards allow you to take proactive steps to ensure organizational success.

 #### Quality of data

 Data quality is another important metric.
 Are team members accurately and thoroughly completing critical fields?
 Can you trust others in your organization to enter data responsibly according to Salesforce best practices?
 If your team is off track, focus on the type and quality of data in your existing records.

 The Field Trip app is a quick way to pull reports on Salesforce fields.
 Field Trip analyzes fields in any object with optional filters for better reporting.
-This allows you to easily view the percentage of populated records and gauge your organizational effectiveness.
+This app allows you to easily view the percentage of populated records and gauge your organizational effectiveness.

 #### Team productivity

-It is nice to have a Salesforce guru on your team who understands the processes and procedures and is able to execute them skillfully&mdash;but it takes more than one Salesforce user to create profitability for the organization.
+It is nice to have a Salesforce guru on your team who understands the processes and procedures and can execute them skillfully&mdash;but it takes more than one Salesforce user to create profitability for the organization.
 Can all users move beyond the basic data entry steps and contribute to the goals of the entire team?
 Monitoring your team’s productivity levels may help identify pain points in user adoption.

-[Spinifiy: Lively Leaderboards](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000DqDQnUAN) is one tool that can help track your team's productivity.
-The purpose of Spinify &mdash;which has an impressive 5-star rating on the AppExchange&mdash; is to develop team culture through engagement, motivation, and coaching.
+[Spinify: Lively Leaderboards](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000DqDQnUAN) is one tool that can help track your team's productivity.
+The purpose of Spinify&mdash;which has an impressive 5-star rating on the AppExchange&mdash;is to develop team culture through engagement, motivation, and coaching.
 With Spinify, you can identify high-performing team members without combing through analytics.
 It also uses interactive features to inspire teams through positive motivation.

 #### Department-specific metrics

 There are several more granular metrics you can use to measure Salesforce adoption.
-These include numbers specific to [sales, marketing, and service teams](https://www.mycustomer.com/selling/crm/crm-metrics-what-should-you-monitor-and-measure), which can be designed around the operations and needs of your organization.
+These include numbers specific to [sales, marketing, and service teams](https://www.mycustomer.com/selling/crm/crm-metrics-what-should-you-monitor-and-measure), which you can design around the operations and needs of your organization.

 Sales benchmarks include the number of new and retained customers, the amount of revenue generated, and the sales cycle duration.
 For marketing, examine revenue generated by each campaign, time spent per website visit, and online user goal completion.
-Service benchmarks include the number of cases handled or closed each day, and complaint time to resolution.
+Service benchmarks include the number of cases handled or closed each day and complaint time to resolution.

 ### Recognize symptoms of under-utilization

-After you develop a set of adoption benchmarks, the next step is to carefully watch for symptoms of under-utilization.
-Some symptoms will correlate directly to the metrics you have already defined.
+After you develop a set of adoption benchmarks, the next step is to watch for symptoms of under-utilization carefully.
+Some symptoms correlate directly to the metrics you have already defined.
 If the adoption of your Salesforce platform is low, stagnant, or in need of a revamp, you might notice:

-- **Users entering data in multiple ways.** This often signals that there is a gap in your business process, or that users are struggling to understand the full capabilities of the platform.
+- **Users entering data in multiple ways.** This might signal that there is a gap in your business process, or that users are struggling to understand the full capabilities of the platform.

-- **A lack of engagement from company leadership.** While Salesforce offers plenty of analytical tools, they will not be effective if management is not actively monitoring them.
-Pay special attention to how many members of your leadership team are using Salesforce regularly&mdash;they will set the tone for user adoption throughout the rest of the company.
+- **A lack of engagement from company leadership.** While Salesforce offers plenty of analytical tools, they are not effective if management is not actively monitoring them.
+Pay special attention to how many members of your leadership team are using Salesforce regularly&mdash;they set the tone for user adoption throughout the rest of the company.

-- **Leads and opportunities that do not change.** If team members are not updating leads and opportunities with new data, this suggests that your team might lack motivation to incorporate the technology into their daily processes.
+- **Leads and opportunities that do not change.** If team members are not updating leads and opportunities with new data, this suggests that your team might lack the motivation to incorporate the technology into their daily processes.

 - **Low participation in Chatter.** If your organization has set a standard for activity in Chatter, take some time to evaluate whether users are actively contributing.